ledgers-cloud/n8n-nodes-ledgers/README.md

 - **Get All Catalogs** - List all catalogs with pagination and search

 ### **Sales**
-- **Create Invoice** - Generate new invoices with contact and item details
+- **Create Invoice** - Generate new invoices with comprehensive validation and contact/item details
 - **View Invoice** - Retrieve specific invoice details
 - **List Invoices** - List all invoices with filtering and pagination
-- **Create Quote** - Generate new quotes/estimates with contact and item details
+- **Create Quote** - Generate new quotes/estimates with validation and contact/item details
 - **View Quote** - Retrieve specific quote details
 - **List Quotes** - List all quotes with filtering and pagination
 - **Create Receipt** - Generate payment receipts with flexible payment method support